In no other sphere is the word abused as much as it is in the evaluation of works of art—especially false art.

 True science studies and introduces into people’s consciousness those truths of knowledge that the people of a particular time and society consider most important.
 Art translates these truths from the sphere of knowledge into the sphere of feeling.

-Although artistic pursuits are not as high an activity as the people who are engaged in them generally think, this work is good and useful if it brings people together and evokes good feelings in them; but to pursue art that is approved by the wealthy classes of our world—art that divides people and evokes bad feelings in them—is work that is not just useless, but harmful.
+Although artistic pursuits are not as elevated an activity as the people who are engaged in them generally like to think, this work is good and useful if it brings people together and evokes good feelings in them; but to pursue art that is approved by the wealthy classes of our world—art that divides people and evokes bad feelings in them—is work that is not just useless, but harmful.